101 Best Things to Do on Oʻahu, Hawaiʻi

 Yes, the Ala Moana Shopping Center is absolutely one of the more touristy spots on this list, but how could I not include the largest outdoor mall in the world!

-There’s so much to see and do inside the Ala Moana Mall, from luxury shopping to dine-in restaurants on the fourth floor, to little unique one-of-a-kind shops that you’ll only find in Hawaiʻi.
+That said, there’s so much to see and do inside the Ala Moana Mall, from luxury shopping to dine-in restaurants on the fourth floor, to little unique one-of-a-kind shops that you’ll only find in Hawaiʻi.

 Google Maps Directions: Ala Moana Shopping Center